audaciaconsulting/Audacia.Mail/README.md

 }
 ```

-Now we can use `IMailClientHandlerFactory` at controller level
+Now we can use `IMailClientFactory` at controller level

 ```csharp
 namespace Audacia.Mail.Test.API.Controllers;